 Do you love vegetable fajitas?
 I do!
 But, I tend to eat way too many tortillas.
-So, I made a fajita bowl!
+So, I made a vegan fajita bowl recipe!
 Whenever I create a new vegan bowl recipe, I focus on my favorite combination of raw and cooked vegetables.
-This vegan fajita bowl layered grilled marinated vegetables on cilantro lime rice and sassy pinto beans.
-Then, I added greens, cilantro, avocado and topped it with my favorite Vegan Southwest Dressing.
+This vegan fajita bowl layers grilled marinated vegetables on cilantro lime rice and sassy pinto beans.
+Then, I added greens, cilantro, avocado and topped it with my favorite vegan southwest dressing.

 As a general rule, I always like to marinate everything overnight, but a few hours will suffice.
 Although I grilled my vegetables, the vegetables also roast well in the oven.